Edward Fennessy

-Sir Edward Fennessy (17 January 1912 – 21 November 2009) was an English electronics engineer who helped lead several developments of early radar systems under Robert Watson-Watt and went on to lead development of a variety of radio navigation systems.
+Sir Edward Fennessy CBE (17 January 1912 – 21 November 2009) was an English electronics engineer who helped lead several developments of early radar systems under Robert Watson-Watt and went on to lead development of a variety of radio navigation systems.
 In the post-war era he led the development of the Decca Navigator System and the company's subsequent expansion to become a leader in maritime radar systems.
 He later worked for Plessey before becoming a managing director of British Telecommunications Research and then becoming deputy chairman of the General Post Office.
 He is also known as the recruiter of Arthur C Clarke as a radar technician during the war.

 Before the war

 Fennessy was born in West Ham, Essex and educated at St Bonaventure's Grammar School in Forest Gate.
 His early academic career was not spectacular, and he graduated with a second-class degree from East London College in 1934.
 He had been active experimenting with electrical equipment starting at the age of 10, and this proved useful during the job hunt.
 He and Geoffrey Roberts joined Standard Telephones and Cables soon after graduation.
 Here he worked on "sound location amplifiers".